-“Incoterms”: the query gets more than 300,000 search hits on Google a month – clearly it’s a subject that raises plenty of questions for both buyers and sellers when it comes to writing their business contracts.
-You’ll find many theoretical explications on Incoterms, based on the interpretation of the definitions and rules published by the International Chamber of Commerce.
-However, our advice is based on the operational point of view of a freight agent, particularly when it comes to experience with the Ex Works Incoterm.
+“Incoterms”: the query gets more than 300,000 search hits on Google a month – clearly it’s a subject that raises plenty of questions for both buyers and sellers when it comes to writing their commercial contracts.
+You will find many theoretical explanations of Incoterms, based on the definitions and rules of interpretation published by the International Chamber of Commerce.
+But we’d also like to bring you the operational point of view of a freight forwarder, and in particular our experience with the EX Works Incoterm.

 Incoterms and push/pull strategy.